muhammadattia95/caching-workshop/README.md

 	    }
 	}
 ```
-## Step 10: build and Run the Application
+## Step 10: Build and Run the Application
 Start your Spring Boot application, and it will be accessible at http://localhost:8080, and DB on http://localhost:8080/h2-console

 ## Testing
-Use tools like Postman or curl to make GET requests to retrieve product listings and PUT requests to update product details.
+Use tools like Postman or Curl to make GET requests to retrieve product listings and PUT requests to update product details.

-Monitor the Redis cache to see how data is cached (you can use redis CLI or another redis software), and observe that changes are reflected in the cache and the database.
+Monitor the Redis cache to see how data is cached (you can use Redis CLI or Another Redis software Download it from the [Another Redis software](https://github.com/qishibo/AnotherRedisDesktopManager) ), and observe that changes are reflected in the cache and the database.

 This example demonstrates a simplified implementation of an e-commerce product catalog using Spring Boot and Redis with read-aside and write-through caching.